salilab/imp/applications/ligand_score/README.md

 version 2 of the License, or (at your option) any later version.

 _Publications_:
- - Hao Fan, Dina Schneidmann, John Irwin, G Dong, Brian Shoichet, Andrej Sali, \quote{Statistical Potential for Modeling and Ranking Protein-Ligand Interactions}, <em>submitted</em>, 2011.
+ - Hao Fan, Dina Schneidmann, John Irwin, G Dong, Brian Shoichet, Andrej Sali. \quote{Statistical Potential for Modeling and Ranking Protein-Ligand Interactions}, J Chem Inf Model <b>51</b>, 3078-3092, 2011.
 */